daraghbyrne/diotlabs-v1/3-working-with-sensors/analogread.md

 }
 ````

-If things are really bright, we’d expect the value we get to be really high - near 1023
+If things are really bright, we’d expect the value we get to be really high - nearer 4095

 If things are really dim, we’d expect a low value - 100 or less.